smangham/fair-research-software/episodes/04-version-control.md

 of [Openstack's "Git Commit Good Practice" documentation][git-commit-good-practice] for examples of logical, self-contained commits, and commits that don't follow this practice.

-The reasons self-contained commits are important are
+Self-contained commits are important as:
-* It helps with reviewing changes if each commit tackles one step
+* Reviewing changes is easier when each commit tackles one step
-* If code breaks, tracking down the specific change that caused the break is simpler
+* Tracking down changes that broke functionality is simpler
-* If you need to undo changes, you can remove them in small increments, rather than losing a lot of unrelated work along with the change you do want to remove.
+* Unwanted changes can be undone in small increments, without losing a lot of unrelated work.

 ::: instructor